Chan4077/market2/README.md

 Done!

 ## Contributing
 If you would like to contribute, please create a [new issue](https://github.com/Chan4077/market2/issues/new) with the title "Contribute request" and explain why you would like to contribute.
-Please do not spam your request for contriuting, or else I will **immediately close the issue**.
-Alternatively, you may make a [PR (Pull Request)](https://github.com/Chan4077/market2/compare) stating your changes or fixes.
+Please do not spam your request for contributing, or else I will **immediately close the issue**.
+Alternatively, you may fork a repo, make your changes and create a [PR (Pull Request)](https://github.com/Chan4077/market2/compare) stating your changes or fixes.

 ## NOTES
 - This repo will be ~~updated quite often~~ updated when needed _(such as a fix, release, etc.)_, so check that the issue that you *would* be reporting is not already fixed by a commit.